glmenta/glmenta/README.md

 # Hey There!
 I'm Geryko! 😄

-  I am a software developer that made a switch from the healthcare field to pursue my passion in creating things through my computer!
+I'm a software developer who shifted from the healthcare industry to pursue my passion for creating through computer programming.
+Recently graduating from App Academy, I also hold a background in Neurobiology, Physiology, and Behavior.
+My prior experience in the medical field has equipped me with valuable teamwork skills, and I've adeptly assimilated new software engineering technologies.

-  Thanks for stopping by~

 ## About me 🤔
 - 🔭 I’m currently working on making a website for a local food catering business!
-- 🌱 I’m learning how to implement AWS for my apps~
+- 🌱 I’m learning how to implement AWS for my apps and diving deep into data structures and algorithms!
-- ⚡ Fun fact: I also love to breakdance, watch anime, and go to the gym!
+- ⚡ Fun fact: I also love to breakdance, watch anime, play games and go to the gym!
-- 🧠 Another fun fact: I have a background in neurobiology and physiology from UC Davis 😲
+- 🧠 Another fun fact: I am born in the Philippines and I am fluent in both Tagalog and English!

 ### 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/geryko-menta-36a0b0215/)